Skip to main content

 Default config path behavior

-If you start the daemon with --config /path/to/.cli.json, that path becomes the runtime's default config for HTTP requests.
+If you start the runtime with --config /path/to/.cli.json, that path becomes the runtime's default config for HTTP requests.
 External callers may then omit the config query/body field.

 If you do not set a default config, runtime requests must provide one.